openshift/cluster-version-operator/docs/dev/operators.md

 created by the `oc adm release new` command from the `/manifests` directories of all other candidate operators.

+In install and reconciliation, the CVO runs components in random, parallel fashion and retrying as necessary.
+Within a component the manifests are run in lexographic order, but between components no ordering is enforced.
+Installs run fully parallel, while reconciliation runs small batches at a time.

-The contents of `/release-manifests` are applied in lexigraphic order, exactly as `ls` would return on a standard Linux or Unix derivative.
+During upgrades, the contents of `/release-manifests` are applied in order, exactly as `ls` would return on a standard Linux or Unix derivative.
 The CVO supports the idea of "run levels" by defining a convention for how operators that wish to run before other operators should name their manifests.
 A run level is of the form `0000_\d\d_[a-z0-9\-]+_<filename>` where the first